 - Applicability of topic to maternal health

-- Introduces new ideas or way of thinking that has potential to effect other maternal health work
+- Introduces new ideas or way of thinking that has potential to affect other maternal health work

 - Ability to describe innovation within the ten-minute maximum time

-For Examples of Topics for Workshops and Spark Session videos: View the 2021 Workshop and Spark Sessions here.
+For Examples of Spark Session videos: View the 2022 Spark Sessions here.